Trgtuan10/Uniqlo-price-prediction/README.md

 ## How to use
-Open cmd, cd to your directory and folow these codes:
+Open your cmd, cd to your directory and folow these codes:

 ```
 git clone https://github.com/Trgtuan10/Uniqlo-price-prediction.git